tesseract-ocr/tesstrain/README.md

     PSM                Page segmentation mode.
 Default: 6
     RANDOM_SEED        Random seed for shuffling of the training data.
 Default: 0 RATIO_TRAIN        Ratio of train / eval training data.
-Default: 0.90
+Default: 0.90 TARGET_ERROR_RATE  Stop training if one of the error rates (word, char, etc.) gets below this value.
+Default: 0.01
 ```

 <!-- END-EVAL -->